ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
 {:note: .note}
-{:beta: .beta}
 {:faq: data-hd-content-type='faq'}

-# FAQs for snapshots (Beta)
+# FAQs for snapshots
 {: #snapshots-vpc-faqs}

-This beta feature is available only to accounts with special approval.
-{:beta}
+The following questions often arise about the Snapshot for VPC offering.
+If you have other questions you'd like to see answered here, provide feedback by using the **Open Issue** or **Edit Topic** links.
+{:shortdesc}

 ## What is a snapshot?
 {: faq}